 - Rattling sounds from inside the door

-The screws that hold the window to the window regulator can loosen over time and loosen up the window.
+The screws that hold the window glass to the window regulator can loosen over time and loosen up the window.

 How to Fix Loose Windows

 Steps for fixing a falling window

 - Remove the Door Panel